austinleedavis/vpn-arcc/README.md

 # Installation
-This package contains three two to start a Jupyter Notebook (JN) server:
+This package contains two scripts to start a Jupyter Notebook (JN) server:
 1. **vpn.sh**: Script to connect to the UCF vpn.
 1. **startJupyterServer.sh**: Script to start a Jupyter Labs server.

-Add the following bookmarklet to your browser favorites bar (or run the code in your browser console):
+Add the following [bookmarklet](https://en.wikipedia.org/wiki/Bookmarklet) to your browser's favorites bar (or run the code in your [browser console](https://www.codecademy.com/article/running-javascript-in-the-browser-console)):
 ```js
 javascript:(function() {
     var cookieMatch = document.cookie.match(/webvpn=(.*?);/);